sadiqmuradov/TrainsAndTowns/README.md

-						  => tn A C 4 e (To test the trip number from A to C with exactly 4 stops) shrl v1 v2 => shrl A C (To test the shortest route length from A to C) => shrl B B (To test the shortest route length from B to B) drn v1 v2 distance mark[l, e] => drn C C 30 l (To test the different route number from C to C with a distance less than 30) => drn C C 30 e (To test the different route number from C to C with a distance equal to 30) e or q => e (To exit the program)
+						  => tn A C 4 e (To test the trip number from A to C with exactly 4 stops) shrl v1 v2 => shrl A C (To test the shortest route length from A to C) => shrl B B (To test the shortest route length from B to B) drn v1 v2 distance => drn C C 30 (To test the different route number from C to C with a distance less than 30)

+e or q => e (To exit the program)
 	   => q (To exit the program)